CVS is exploring a $10 billion-plus acquisition of Oak Street Health - The Boston Globe

 Advertisement

-The Woonsocket, Rhode Island-based company also held talks last year to buy health-care provider Cano Health Inc., Bloomberg News reported.
+The Woonsocket, R. I.-based company also held talks last year to buy health care provider Cano Health Inc., Bloomberg News reported.
 CVS, which bought the insurer Aetna in 2018, has said it wants to make health care more convenient and affordable for consumers and has said it plans to partner with doctors or potentially acquire primary care practices.

 It contracts with insurance companies that offer Medicare health plans, allowing it to pocket some of those savings in exchange for assuming the financial risk of caring for patients.

-Oak Street had 169 centers across the US providing care for more than 159,000 patients at the end of last year, according to a company filing.
-Private equity firms General Atlantic and Newlight Partners collectively own roughly 39 percent of the company, data compiled by Bloomberg shows.
+Oak Street had 169 centers across the United States providing care for more than 159,000 patients at the end of last year, according to a company filing.
+Private equity firms General Atlantic and Newlight Partners collectively own roughly 39 percent of the company, data compiled by Bloomberg show.